Startup-Data/Automatic-Tooth-s-CAD-Compare-for-Tooth-crown-s-preparation/README.md

 So, the main question is about finding the proper software to do this procedure on it (blender or  ...), so by finding some popular Open source software for this calculation I could find some sample code via [GitHub][12] and [Paperswithcode][13] site, better.

-Note: I have tried to ask this question as a guideline to do this kind of project, for myself at future or others (by adding the search links and ...), so it could seem it would have much information so excuse me for giving too informations to you.
-Thanks for attention.

   [1]: https://www.dentsplysirona.com/en/explore/universities-and-large-clinics/products/prepcheck.html